Kitigan Zibi Anishinabeg

-Kitigan Zibi Anishinabeg is an Algonquin First Nation in Quebec, Canada.
+Kitigan Zibi Anishinabeg ("Garden River People") is an Algonquin First Nation in Quebec, Canada.
 It is based in the Outaouais region and owns one Indian reserve named Kitigan Zibi, located on the shores of the Gatineau River near Maniwaki.
 In 2018, it has a total registered population of 3,286 members.

 Politics

-The Kitigan Zibi Anishinabeg are governed by a band council elected according to an election system based on Section 11 of the Indian Act.
-For 2020-2022 tenure, the chief of this council is Dylan Whiteduck.
+The Kitigan Zibi Anishinabeg are governed by a Chief and Council whom are elected according to an election system based on Section 11 of the Indian Act.
+For 2020-2024 tenure, the chief of the community was Dylan Whiteduck.

 Languages

 According to Statistics Canada's 2011 Census, on a total population of 1,395, 36.2% knew an indigenous language.
 More precisely, 25.4% had an indigenous language still spoken and understood as first language and 21.1% spoke an indigenous language at home.
 Regarding Canada's two official languages, 43% knew both English and French, 54.8% knew only English and 2.1% knew only French.
 Concerned about the disinterest of its youth in their own language, the community has decided to reintroduce the teaching of the Algonquin language in school.

 As of the 2016 census of those living on the Kitigan Zibi reserve: